Our work and who we are

 This website was made possible by seed funding from the Health Research Institute, working in partnership with UNBC, NH, and PHSA.

 We partnered with Northern Health and PHSA to discover and record Northern BC IEN experiences.
-We plan to share our findings with our BC regulator, assessment service, nursing union, university, and local colleges via a workshop planned for May 2024.
+We have shared our findings with our BC regulator, assessment service, nursing union, university, and local colleges via a workshop in May 2024.

 We have discovered that listening to northern IEN’s stories must include actions for change.

-The next chapter of our work is funded via a Michael Smith C2 grant, which focuses on building northern education options for IENs.
+The next chapter of our work was a Michael Smith C2 grant, which focused on building northern education options for IENs.
+This was completed in 2024, and we have posted our survey findings.

 There are four options in this survey that any IEN can fill out.